 If an employee provides receipts for meals to substantiate an amount other than the per diem, the maximum allowable to charge the university is $40 per day.
 Receipts must be itemized receipts listing items served, not credit card receipts.
 The allowable amount per meal with receipts is as follows.

 These amounts include gratuity.
-Meal costs in excess of the maximum amounts documented with a detailed receipt may be authorized by the appropriate Vice President.
-Expenses for alcohol incurred with a meal are not allowable unless the meal is considered an authorized entertainment expense.
+Meal costs in excess of the maximum amounts documented with an original itemized receipt may be authorized by the appropriate Vice President.
+One alcoholic beverage during a meal is allowable for business meals.
+Additional alcohol beverages within reason are allowable only for authorized entertainment expenses.
 These are expenses for food, beverages, and social activities incurred while conducting University businesses with individuals who are not University employees such as job candidates, donors, students, parents.
 Reporting of entertainment expenses must include information describing the names of individuals being entertained and the business purpose of the meal or event.

 Meal expenses not involving an overnight trip may be reimbursed, but are not considered tax exempt.
 If an employee submits an expense report for meals not involving overnight travel, the appropriate payroll taxes will be withheld from the employee’s next salary payment.

 In order for such meal costs to be considered tax exempt, one of the following must apply: